-The site is approximately 142,500 hectares in size and has a diverse range of freshwater, estuarine and marine habitats.
-The plants and animals found in this region are unique, not just within the Murray-Darling Basin, but worldwide.
-Many internationally migratory birds can also be found here.
+The CLLMM region is about 142,500 hectares in size and has a diverse range of freshwater, estuarine and marine habitats.
+The native plants and animalsare unique, not just within the Murray-Darling Basin, but worldwide.
+Many internationally migratory birds can also be found.

-The Coorong is a long, shallow, brackish to hypersaline lagoon more than 100 kilometres in length.
-It is separated from the Southern Ocean by a narrow sand dune peninsula.
-Saline waters of the Coorong lagoons and Murray Mouth estuary are prevented from entering the lakes and the Murray River by a series of barrages built in the 1930s.
+The Coorong is a long, shallow, brackish to hypersaline lagoon more than 100 kilometres long.
+It is separated from the ocean by a narrow sand dune peninsula.
+Saline waters of the Coorong lagoons and Murray Mouth estuary are prevented from entering the lakes and the River Murray by a series of barrages built in the 1930s.

 The region is the only point of entry and exit for fish that move between freshwater and marine habitats, and is the only pathway to export salt from the Murray-Darling Basin.

 The nearly 28,000 people who live in the area mainly work in agriculture, viticulture, fishing, manufacturing and tourism.
-The Ngarrindjeri people have a strong spiritual and cultural connection to the land and are the Traditional Owners.
+Aboriginal people, such as the Ngarrindjeri, have a strong spiritual and cultural connection to the land and are the Traditional Owners.
 There are many traditional and archaeological sites in the region.

-The Ramsar site is currently used for several purposes, including:
+The Ramsar site is used for several purposes, including: